bluezald/react-playground/Overview.md

 - A good rule of thumb is that if a part of your UI is used several times (Button, Panel, Avatar), or is complex enough on its own (App, FeedStory, Comment), it is a good candidate to be a reusable component.

+**2 types of model data in React**

 ## Props
 - We recommend naming props from the component’s own point of view rather than the context in which it is being used.
 - Props are readonly
+- props are a way of passing data from parent to child.

 - **All React components must act like pure functions with respect to their props.**